 %ProgramData%\dynatrace\oneagent\agent\config, and on Linux in

 /var/lib/dynatrace/oneagent/agent/config.
 The file should contain a list of strings or key/value pairs that will be reported to the server with every file change.
-Spaces are used to separate tag values.
+New lines or spaces are used to separate tag values.
 For example:

 TestHost Gdansk role=fallback